Ethan5821/itextsharp-fips-mod/README.md

 ## Disclaimer

-This repository only contains modified code from iTextSharp 4.1.6.
-It is **not** affiliated with the official iText Software.
+This repository contains modified code originally from iTextSharp 4.1.6.
+It is **not affiliated with iText Software** or the maintainers of the official iTextSharp project.